luca-conterio/ROS_Project/first_project/README.md

 **NOTE**: the reconfiguration is performed only if `reset_position` parameter is set to `true`.
 This paramter acts as a sort of "button" (in `rqt_reconfigure` it appears as a checkbox) that modifies the current robot position.
 It is useful to set `x_pos` and `y_pos` to the desired ones, then set `reset_position` to `true` to update the robot position and put `reset_position` to `false` again before setting the position to a new value, repeating the procedure.
 This allows you to update the position "in one shot".

-For what concerns changing the odometry computation type, it can be done simple changing the `odometry_type` parameter value (dropdown menu in `rqt_reconfigure`), selecting the desired odometry type.
+For what concerns changing the odometry computation type, it can be done simply changing the `odometry_type` parameter value (dropdown menu in `rqt_reconfigure`), selecting the desired odometry type.

 **NOTE**: of course, if you change the odometry type while `reset_position` is set to `true`, the callback function for the `ParameterServer` will be called and also the position will be updated to the value of `x_pos` and `y_pos`.
 It is more usefule to change the odometry type when `reset_position` is set to `false`, so that only the odometry type will be changed.